PART 2 - UNRAVELING THE TRAUMA

 The Fishbowl

-All with a very important purpose, no doubt.
+All with an essential purpose, no doubt.

 I can never repay what He’s done for me.
 I can’t even express it.
 But one thing is sure.
-I’m compelled to tell the truth about Him, and for Him, and to comfort those with the comfort I’ve been given.
+I’m compelled to tell the truth about Him, and for Him, and to provide comfort to those with the comfort I’ve been given.

 “Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.”
 2 Cor.
 1:3-5